wonderer007/AndroidPersistenceAPI/README.md

 # AndroidPersistenceAPI
 AndroidPersistenceAPI (APA)

-Inspiring by JPA (Java Persistence API), i thought of exposing similar sort of thing for Android as well.
+Inspired by JPA (Java Persistence API), i thought of exposing similar sort of thing for Android as well.
 Because maintaining a database and then all the operations via sqlite usually takes time.
 Besides it would be a great ease for the developer to just create a model with few annoatations and simply uses database operations.

 The libaray expects assets/apa.properties file containing following information:
 ```